-Far too often, I’ve seen people get involved in this type of company because they like the products and because the whole money making approach sounds easy.
-In reality though, the potential to make money is a lot more difficult that most people realize.
+Far too often, I’ve seen people get involved in this type of company because they like the products and because the whole money-making approach sounds easy.
+In reality, though, the potential to make money is a lot more difficult than most people realize.
 One reason is the compensation plan.
 As I mentioned above, this is fairly complex and there are hoops you have to jump through to progress.

 But, the biggest issue is simply the process of sales and recruiting.

 The idea of simply promoting cool products might sound easy enough but, in reality, people are very reluctant to part with their money.
 To make matters worse, the products are fairly specialized and you’ll find that many people just don’t care about them at all.